antonmi/job_reactor/README.markdown

 10. Node based priorities
 -----------------------
 There are no priorities like in Delayed::Job or Stalker.
 Bud there are flexible node-based priorities.
-You can specify the node which should execute the job.
+You can specify the node which should execute the job and the node is forbidden for given job.
 You can reserve several nodes for high priority jobs.